 Resources

-The Queensland Government Get Ready site and the federal government's RecoverConnect are both great sources of information.
-Fact sheets about disasters are available in languages other than English
+The federal government's RecoverConnect is a great sources of information.
+Fact sheets about disasters are available in languages other than English.

 If you have a disability, the P-CEP Workbook is designed to help developed a tailored emergency preparedness plan tailored to your needs.